diamirio/backend-nx-skeleton/packages/nestjs-util-microservices/README.md

 - This will automatically create a client service, `MicroserviceProviderService`, with the specified clients embedded inside.

 - Then you can use the client in any service by injecting it.
-Everything will be auto-typed if you use the helper type as well.
+Everything will be autotyped if you use the helper type as well.

-  - You can inject the client service through its class.
+  - You can inject client service through its class.

   ```typescript
   import { MicroserviceClient, MicroserviceResponse, MicroserviceProviderService } from '@my-scope/my-common-package'